MonikaVera/submissions/README.md

-In this project, there are several submissions grouped by programming language and functionality.
+In this project, there are 4 submissions grouped by programming language.
 Here's an overview of the submissions:
+## C++ Projects:
+- In weather_sim folder there is a weather simulation program.
+- In arracc folder there is a implementation of the array_accumulator class.
 ## C Projects:
-- In reverse there is a program that expects a text file (.txt) and reverses the order of the words in the file.
+- In reverse folder there is a program that expects a text file (.txt) and reverses the order of the words in the file.
-- In beadando1 there is a program for managing workers and their workdays.
-- In beadando2 there is a program for managing workers and organizing transportation for them, including bus scheduling.
+- In vineyard folder there is a program for managing workers and organizing transportation for them, including bus scheduling.
-## C++ Projects:
-- In weather_sim there is a weather simulation program.
-- In arracc there is a implementation of the array_accumulator class.

 # Weather Simulator
 ## Project Description